elkorn/afronski.github.io/_drafts/with-great-power-comes-great-responsibility.md

 ## Composition

-The same abstraction, of *Observable* can be built on top of *Iterable* and simple type which is a composite of two, previously explained elements:
+The same abstraction, of *Observable* can be built on top of *Iterable* and a simple type, which is a composite of two previously explained elements:

 {% highlight scala %}
 val collection: Iterable[Try[Option[T]]]
 {% endhighlight %}

-It's a sequence which introduces the same abstraction, but definitely it lost the intent and also usage is not visible at the first glance (how we are communicating that something changed?).
+It's a sequence which introduces the same abstraction, but definitely loses the intent.
+Usage is not visible at the first glance as well (how are we communicating that something changed?).

 # Summary

-The whole point of this article is to illustrate, that intent and usage can be provided by certain abstractions.
-Of course, these abstractions can be verbose and seems unnecessary at first sight, but if we will chase expressiveness, and introduce it out of hand we will loose details and initial intent.
+The whole point of this article is to illustrate that intent and usage can be provided by certain abstractions.
+Of course, these abstractions can be verbose and seem unnecessary at first sight, but if we chase expressiveness, and introduce it out of hand we will loose details and initial intent.

-Post is strongly inspired by *Coursera* course *"Principles of Reactive Programming"* provided by courtesy of *Erik Meijer*, *Martin Odersky* and *Roland Kuhn*.
+The post is strongly inspired by *Coursera* course *"Principles of Reactive Programming"* provided by courtesy of *Erik Meijer*, *Martin Odersky* and *Roland Kuhn*.

 # References